chrisjmccormick/chrisjmccormick.github.io/_posts/2017-01-11-word2vec-tutorial-part-2-negative-sampling.markdown

 In the word2vec C implementation, you can see the equation for this probability.
 Each word is given a weight equal to it's frequency (word count) raised to the 3/4 power.
 The probability for a selecting a word is just it's weight divided by the sum of weights for all words.

 $$ P(w_i) = \frac{  {f(w_i)}^{3/4}  }{\sum_{j=0}^{n}\left(  {f(w_j)}^{3/4} \right) } $$

+The decision to raise the frequency to the 3/4 power appears to be empirical; in their paper they say it outperformed other functions.
+You can look at the shape of the function--just type this into google: "plot y = x^(3/4) and y = x" and then zoom in on the range x = [0, 1].
+It has a slight curve that increases the value a little.

 The way this selection is implemented in the C code is interesting.
 They have a large array with 100M elements (which they refer to as the unigram table).
 They fill this table with the index of each word in the vocabulary multiple times, and the number of times a word's index appears in the table is given by \\( P(w_i) \\) * table_size.
 Then, to actually select a negative sample, you just generate a random integer between 0 and 100M, and use the word at that index in the table.
 Since the higher probability words occur more times in the table, you're more likely to pick those.